 If you are from a technical background or a beginner trying to enter the Information Technology world, then you would have heard about cloud computing or cloud hosting.
-The name itself is unique and creates a bit of confusion also.
-I will share my knowledge about What is cloud computing?
-How is it beneficial for you?
+In this article, you will get answers about What is cloud computing?, and What are the types of cloud computing?

 What is cloud computing?

 Cloud computing is a set of various services offered to you by a cloud provider on remote servers.
 It means that you can store your data and applications or take various services with the help of the internet from a server far away from you.
-Cloud computing includes storage services, hosting services, computing services, software services, and so on.
+There are different types of cloud computing offering various services like storage, hosting, computing, software services, and so on.

 The cloud computing models are categorized into two types, Service models and Deployment models.
-These models are further categorized into more specific specialization.
-But before going through these models, you first need to know about different resources used in cloud computing.
+These models are further categorized into more specific specializations.
+But before going through these models, you first need to know about different types of resources used in cloud computing.
 These include the Operating System you are going to use, the storage facilities, etc. Let’s see them briefly:

 1. Network- When we talk about cloud computing, we are dealing with the internet.
 It means that a network has to be managed to provide services to the end-user successfully.
 Cloud computing networking deals with managing all network-related issues, like security, connection protocols, etc.